- Habitat Home

 - Publications & Resources

-NOAA Fisheries Office of Habitat Conservation is proud to announce the recipients of the 2012 Dr. Nancy Foster Habitat Conservation Award, honoring excellence in habitat conservation in the marine environment.
+NOAA Fisheries Office of Habitat Conservation is soliciting nominations for the 2014 Dr. Nancy Foster Habitat Conservation Award, honoring excellence in habitat conservation in the coastal and marine environment.

 More about Dr. Nancy Foster